codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 %}

-As with all Codefresh dashboards, filters allow you to customize the view of the Products dashboard by Product Name, Application, or  Environment.
+As with all Codefresh dashboards, filter the view of the Products dashboard by Product Name, Application, or  Environment.

 Here are some key features of the Products dashboard.